 The Board recognises that effective risk management is essential for the Group to meet its corporate objectives and this forms an important part of both formal and informal Board discussions.

 Key risks and associated mitigation plans have been identified and this analysis forms a key part of the development and preparation of theCompany's 5 year business plan.
 Furthermore, key opportunities and risks are reviewed and assessed on an ongoing basis by the Company's Operating Committee (see Principle Six below).
-This Committee, which has a specific terms of reference,comprises the two executive Directors, the Chief Operating Officer, Chief Financial Officer, Chief Technical Officer and Head of Manufacturing.
+This Committee, which has a specific terms of reference,comprises the two executive Directors, Chief Financial Officer, Chief Technical Officer and Head of Manufacturing.

 A summary of the key risks and mitigation strategies is below:

 |1||Insufficient cash resources to meet liabilities, continue as a going concern and finance key projects.||Short term and 5 year business plans are prepared and are reviewed on an ongoing basis.
 This analysis provides the basis for capital raising activity.|

 |2||Loss of key management/staff resulting in failure to secure and meet contractual requirements.||Regular review of salaries and benefits including long term incentives.
 Ongoing communication with key individuals.|

 |3||Project execution risk associated with capital intensive activities.||Strategy is to outsource construction projects to established EPC contractorsand to engage suitable engineering counterpartieswhere possible.|